zaius/docs/content/quickstarts/building/python.md

 We're now interested in what's happening in the _build_ pipeline.
 Notice that the `- pip-install` step remains the same, but we've added a new kind of step: a _script step_.
 This script step is a piece of inline bash code which we're using to run our tests.
-You can create and share these kind of steps with the community by [submitting a step to our repository](/docs/steps/creating-steps.html).

-This is the same step that we used in our `dev section`.
-It installs all our requirements specified in the requirements.txt.

 ```
 - script: